SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-editor.md

 3. Specify all required parameters for the block.
 See [Editing the parameters of a block](/streaming-analytics/analytics-builder/#editing-the-parameters-of-a-block).

     {{< c8y-admon-info>}}
-The block parameter editor is automatically shown when you add a block for which parameters need to be specified.
+The block parameter editor is automatically shown when you add a block for which parameters must be specified.
 It is not shown, however, if the block does not require any parameters \(such as the **OR** block\).
     {{< /c8y-admon-info>}}

 #### Editing the parameters of a block {#editing-the-parameters-of-a-block}